Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Conclusions

-Key contributions to this paper are: \begin{enumerate} \item This is the first attempt to our best knowledge that analyzes the bi-direction design process for structure and composite material with Deep Neural Networks.
-We primarily focus on woven composite in this paper. \item To solve the complex BDP problems, we proposed our Physics-Constraint Neural Network (PCNN) for establishing the bridge between the woven composite's modulus and its architecture.
-We have shown that our proposed Neural Network vastly increases the prediction accuracy compared to several popular baseline models. \item We further proposed feature-based optimization to optimize the woven composite architecture.
-We propose Gray Level Co-occurrence Matrix-based optimization strategy for weave pattern optimization and a statistical feature-based optimization strategy for weave material sequence.
+Key contributions to this paper are: \begin{enumerate} \item To our knowledge, this is the first attempt toward a bi-directional design process for woven fabrics and textiles with Deep Neural Networks.
+That is, predicting mechanical properties from weave architectures (pattern and material sequence) and vice-versa.
+We primarily focused on woven composites in this paper.
+However, this approach can be applied to generic woven fabrics and textiles. \item To solve the complex backward prediction (BDP) problems, we proposed our Physics-Constraint Neural Network (PCNN) to bridge the woven composite's modulus and architecture.
+We have shown that our proposed Neural Network vastly increases the prediction accuracy compared to several well-established baseline models. \item We further proposed feature-based optimization to optimize the woven composite architecture.
+We proposed a Gray Level Co-occurrence Matrix-based optimization strategy for weave pattern optimization and a statistical feature-based optimization strategy for weave material sequence.
 The feature-based optimization strategy can be combined with PCNN to determine the optimal woven composite architecture even at the initial design stage.

 \end{enumerate}